zedd-1983/project_journal/Project_journal_zk.md

 code I have previously implemented.
 I intend to get this to work quite quickly so I can close and merge the userTimeConfig branch and move onto the **Bluetooth** communication.
 For this I have installed the necessary headers onto the board but have yet to test it's functionality.

+#### 23/11/2019
+I have finaly managed to implement user time configuration task.
+One of the issues I haven't considered was the lack of memory assigned to the freertos task.
+Increasing this, helped and I can now successfully adjust the time and date, including simple error checking for those.
+I was able to reuse some code from my other embedded systems project that I have written.
+During my attempts I have disabled the UART0 interrupt so my menu doesn't work at the moment, but will get it working quickly.
+I have started playing with the Bluetooth module and will be trying to get it working also.
+I will have to enable UART4 for this and took me a while to realize that I need to somehow communicate with the module through it.
+Wasn't sure how to do this at first but luckily I have obtained a USBtoTTL module a while back for my own projects so I think that this will be perfect for the communication.
+Once I have established the connection between the board and the BT module I will start working on the second device and try to receive communication wirelessly.